-- 73. The quarry layout and staging shall be as shown on the Surface Water Management Plans prepared by SEEC (Project 11000115; Sheets SWMP01 to 08; dated July 2011).
-There shall be no revision to the site layout or works that will impact on water quality without the agreement of the Sydney Catchment Authority. - 74.
-The quarry operation shall occur as described in the Environmental Impact Statement prepared by David Hogg Pty Ltd (dated February 2014). - 75.
-The extent of the actual quarry boundary shall be clearly and permanently delineated on the ground by star pickets or posts.
+- The quarry layout and staging shall be as shown on the Surface Water Management Plans prepared by SEEC (Project 11000115; Sheets SWMP01 to 08; dated July 2011).
+There shall be no revision to the site layout or works that will impact on water quality without the agreement of the Sydney Catchment Authority. - 59.
+The quarry operation shall occur as described in the Environmental Impact Statement prepared by David Hogg Pty Ltd (dated February 2014) as noted in Condition 4. - 60.
+The extent of the actual quarry boundary shall be clearly and permanently delineated on the ground by star pickets or posts in accordance with Condition 7.

-Reason for Conditions 73 to 75 - The Sydney Catchment Authority has based its assessment under the State Environmental Planning Policy (Sydney Drinking Water Catchment) 2011 on this version of the development.
+Reason - The Sydney Catchment Authority has based its assessment under the State Environmental Planning Policy (Sydney Drinking Water Catchment) 2011.